Where to Add PDE Diffusion in Transformers: Experiments

 \section{Experiments}

-This section aims to empirically validate the core claims of our theoretical framework through a series of rigorous analyses.
-Our experimental design follows a clear logical progression: first, we systematically compare different integration strategies to pinpoint the optimal mechanism for the Adaptive PDE Diffusion Layer, thereby adjudicating the theoretical debate from Section 4.
-Second, we conduct an ablation study to verify the effectiveness of the multi-scale dynamics.
-All experiments are conducted on a challenging long-sequence benchmark to provide a stringent test of our theory.
+This section empirically validates the core claims of our operator-theoretic framework.
+We first compare insertion positions to test the placement predictions implied by the compositional and non-commutativity analyses (Section~\ref{sec:theory}).
+We then ablate the multi-scale design under a fixed global stability budget to test the frequency-coverage hypothesis.
+All experiments are conducted on a challenging long-sequence benchmark to provide a stringent test of the theory.